Walkthrough: Use Group Policy to configure Windows Update for Business

 Looking for consumer information?
 See Windows Update: FAQ

 You can use Group Policy through the Group Policy Management Console (GPMC) to control how Windows Update for Business works.
 You should consider and devise a deployment strategy for updates before you make changes to the Windows Update for Business settings.
-See Prepare servicing strategy for Windows client updates for more information.
+For more information, see Prepare servicing strategy for Windows client updates for more information.

 An IT administrator can set policies for Windows Update for Business by using Group Policy, or they can be set locally (per device).
 All of the relevant policies are under the path Computer configuration > Administrative Templates > Windows Components > Windows Update.